PeteWein/butlerbot/README.md

 This will start the discord bot from the command line.

+### Running from a docker container/image

+There is a Dockerfile that can be used to build the bot as well.
+The main thing here is that, by default, it won't have the bot token required to run (which lives in `.env`).
+You will need to inject the token into a `.env` file within the container after it is deployed.
+However, the container itself should work and exposts the default 80/443 ports.

 ### How to perform unit tests

 Currently, there are a few simple unit tests built into the bot.
 These live in the `test` directory in `test.js`.
 Currently, jest is used as the testing framework.